pratixashah/ETL-on-Zillow/README.md

 - Extractes monthly data columns from year 2018
 - Renames column StateName to State
 - Extracts Region Name from Region Name with State
+- Final Output -> DataFrame with Region Name and State as an index

+- **2.Pending Inventory:**
+- Drops columns RegionID, SizeRank, RegionType
+- Renames column StateName to State
+- Extracts Region Name from Region Name with State
-- Final Output -> DataFrame with index Region Name and State
+- Final Output -> DataFrame with Region Name and State as an index

+- **3.Rental Inventory:**
+- Drops columns RegionID, SizeRank
+- Extractes monthly data columns from year 2018
+- Converts columns' format from yyyy-mm to mm/dd/yyyy
+- Renames column RegionName to Zip_Code
+- Extracts State from MsaName(Metropolitan Statistical Area Name) to separate column named State
+- Extracts MsaName from MsaName and state
+- Final Output -> DataFrame with Zip Code